 - Have students design, manufacture, build, test, and compete their own robot.
 Ensure that the robot and competition is in the complete domain of students. - Ensure that students learn and honor wisdom and knowledge of more experienced members of the community.
-These are the team's "mentors" - Students participate in running as many aspects of running a robotics organization as much as possible.
+These are the team's "mentors". - Students participate in running as many aspects of running a robotics organization as much as possible.
 Anything that can be safely and properly done by students, can and should be done by students.
 Beyond building and designing a robot, this includes, but is not limited to, fundraising, administration, finance, communications, and networking.
 Appropriate leads will be incorporated to run those areas. - Provide a fair team where all students have an opportunity to excel and apply for higher team positions.
 Ensure, as much as possible, that there is equal access to all educational and learning opportunities. - Create a safe space of mutual respect where ALL students can learn and interact.
-(Please see our diversity and inclusion clause for more details on this). - Ensure there is parity and equity in team jobs and work.
-Ensure all students have reasonable tasks to do and complete. - Ensure that students are learning (and committing to memory) specific robotics/engineering knowledge, where this information can competently be represented either orally, written, or in a performance based fashion.
+Please see our diversity and inclusion clause for more details on this.

+- Ensure there is parity and equity in team jobs and work.
+Ensure all students have reasonable tasks to do and complete.
+Ensure new students joining the team have a pathway to become the senior advanced students later in high school. - Ensure that students are learning (and committing to memory) specific robotics/engineering knowledge, where this information can competently be represented either orally, written, or in a performance based fashion.